Daniels118/blackandwhite_ci/README.md

 ```
 `BWPATH` must point to the game folder.
 Be aware that the output file will be overwritten without prompting, so be sure to backup your original CHL or work in another directory.

-To see all the available options run `chlasm -help compile`.
+To see all the available options run `chlasm_ci -help compile`.

 ### Structured style